Zjtep/Zjtep.github.io/_posts/2021-01-10-house_reno.markdown

 ---
 layout: post
-title:  "Crackhouse Renovation"
+title:  "Home Renovations"
 date:   2022-01-13 15:36:27
 categories: jekyll update
 ---

-Long story short, I came in possession of a run-down crackhouse.
-I had two options, sell it as it is and take a massive opportunity loss through a contractor flipping my property, or fully restore the house.
+I finally got around to documenting this personal project of mine I worked on for most of 2021.
+Long story short, I ended up acquiring a run-down crack house that needed major renovations.
+The skillset needed to tackle such a project was well above mine back then.
+However, I didn't want to lose such a massive learning opportunity.
+What you see here is the end result of many trials and errors.
 With the amount of work I see, this would be by far my most ambitious restoration.
 Here is my full journey.

 {% include image.html url="/images/house_01.JPG" width=900 align="center" %}

 Here are photos of the house before the crackheads took over.
-From the beginning, the house already had its flaws.

-{% include image.html url="/images/house_06.jpg" caption="The front door leads to a dark hall, with a smaller house, this does nothing for it. " width=900 align="center" %}
+It was an older style house that would lack the appeal for a modern buyer.

+{% include image.html url="/images/house_06.jpg" caption="Straight as you walk in, you will feel claustrophobic from all the walls.
+This is a flaw of most older homes as newer homes will favor an open concept." width=900 align="center" %}

-{% include image.html url="/images/house_03.JPG" caption="Walls plus door separating the living room from the stairs to the kitchen?
-Much too cramped for any modern house." width=900 align="center" %}
+{% include image.html url="/images/house_03.JPG" caption="The living room(to the left) and the kitchen(right) were seperated with their own entrance ways.
+This house was modified to also include a half bathroom in the kitchen(not their brightest ideas as IMO that brings negative value)." width=900 align="center" %}

-{% include image.html url="/images/house_02.JPG" caption="The kitchen is too small for the amount of area in the room.
-Note that random bathroom next to the kitchen. wtf?" width=900 align="center" %}
+{% include image.html url="/images/house_02.JPG" caption="The kitchen is too small because they added that random bathroom next to the kitchen." width=900 align="center" %}

-{% include image.html url="/images/house_05.jpg" caption="Who the hell modified the house to have a bathroom between the living room and the kitchen on the main floor? wut.
-It is out of place AND it adds more walls to further cramp the layout" width=900 align="center" %}
+{% include image.html url="/images/house_05.jpg" caption="Why is this even here between the living room and the kitchen?
+Not only is it out of place, but it also messes with the layout to cause further cramping." width=900 align="center" %}

-{% include image.html url="/images/house_04.jpg" caption="The living room shouldn't be walled off like this in modern home" width=900 align="center" %}
+{% include image.html url="/images/house_04.jpg" caption="The living room shouldn't be walled off like this in modern home." width=900 align="center" %}

 {% include image.html url="/images/house_07.jpg" caption="storm drain was not set up correctly. " width=900 align="center" %}

-{% include image.html url="/images/house_08.jpg" caption="Grimy carpet." width=900 align="center" %}
+{% include image.html url="/images/house_08.jpg" caption="Grimy carpets in the basement.
+Not the most ideal for anything IMO." width=900 align="center" %}

 Here are photos of the house after the crackheads had their run by.

-{% include image.html url="/images/house_09.jpg" caption="" width=900 align="center" %}
+{% include image.html url="/images/house_09.jpg" caption="For some reason, they were hoarding garbage." width=900 align="center" %}

-{% include image.html url="/images/house_10.jpg" caption="" width=900 align="center" %}
+{% include image.html url="/images/house_10.jpg" caption="A lot of garbage" width=900 align="center" %}

 {% include image.html url="/images/house_11.jpg" caption="" width=900 align="center" %}